telerik/blazor-docs/components/card/overview.md

 ## Features

->caption The Card provides the following features:
+The Card provides the following features:

-* `Width` - string - defines width of the component
+* `Width` - `string` - defines width of the component

-* `Class` - string - the CSS class that will be rendered on the main wrapping element of the Card.
+* `Class` - `string` - the CSS class that will be rendered on the main wrapping element of the Card.

 * `Orientation` - `CardOrientation` - defines the orientation of the card.
 Takese a member of the `Telerik.Blazor.CardOrientation` enum:
     * `Horizontal`
     * `Vertical`

-* `ThemeColor` - string - defines the appearance of the component.
+* `ThemeColor` - `string` - defines the appearance of the component.
 We support predefined theme colors such as info, error, success (members of the `Telerik.Blazor.ThemeColors` class).

 * `ChildContent` - `RenderFragment` - defines the child content of the component.